nixworks/public/news/2011/12/29/README.md

 ##### 2011 Egyptian revolution
 ### [2011 Egyptian revolution: Egyptian security forces storm the offices of non-governmental organisations across the country. ](/news/2011/12/29/2011-egyptian-revolution-egyptian-security-forces-storm-the-offices-of-non-governmental-organisations-across-the-country.md)
-_Context: non-governmental organisations, 2011 Egyptian revolution_
+_Context: 2011 Egyptian revolution, non-governmental organisations_

 ##### New York Mayor
 ### [New York Mayor Michael Bloomberg states that there is 'no chance' that the National September 11 Museum will open on time (September 11, 2012), due to a financial dispute. ](/news/2011/12/29/new-york-mayor-michael-bloomberg-states-that-there-is-no-chance-that-the-national-september-11-museum-will-open-on-time-september-11-201.md)
-_Context: New York Mayor, Michael Bloomberg, National September 11 Memorial & Museum_
+_Context: National September 11 Memorial & Museum, New York Mayor, Michael Bloomberg_

 ##### U.S.
 ### [The United States sells 84 F-15 fighter jets to Saudi Arabia.](/news/2011/12/29/the-united-states-sells-84-f-15-fighter-jets-to-saudi-arabia.md)